As ESG integration goes mainstream, issuer engagement expands impact.

 By having direct conversations with municipal leadership, we can ask questions that have emerged from our research efforts and gain a below-the-surface understanding of borrowers.
 Engagement is one of our most valuable tools for getting an authentic view of a borrower’s ESG performance and long-term investment quality.

-At Breckinridge, engagement is an integral part of our security analysis process, as it allows us to better evaluate issuers’ material financial and non-financial qualities.
+At Breckinridge, we believe engagement provides us with an opportunity to gain a deeper understanding of ESG factors matters pertaining to an industry, sector or an issuer.
 We believe that prudent credit analysis requires an evaluation of both traditional credit measures and ESG factors, rather than relying solely on public ratings.

 We have written more about our issuer engagement and the role that ESG analysis plays within it in the related insights below.